Improving reliability and drainage on Onewa Road, Birkenhead

 We’re upgrading a section of Onewa Road, between the Birkenhead Ave intersection and Kauri Glen Road, to make it stronger, safer and ready for future growth in Birkenhead as part of our Summer Road Reno regular road maintenance programme.

-This could include a dynamic lane (which we would shift during peak travel periods).
+• This includes a dynamic lane at certain times (which we would shift during peak travel periods).
 This means 2 lanes citybound in the morning and 2 lanes towards Birkenhead in the afternoon to manage peak travel.

 The Summer Road Reno renewals programme is part of our ongoing investment to maintain and improve Auckland’s transport network, making roads safer, more reliable, and helping to keep Auckland moving.